Xon/XenForo-ConversationImprovements/README.md

 XenForo-ConversationImprovements
 ======================

-A collection of improvments to the XenForo Conversation system.
+A collection of improvements to the XenForo Conversation system.

+Features:
+- Deadlock workaround.
-Adds conversation search, with options to search by recipient.
+- Adds conversation search, with options to search by recipient.
+- New Conversation Permissions

+### Deadlock workaround
+Fixes an issue where updating conversation counters can cause deadlocks

+### Adds conversation search, with options to search by recipient

 Users must be a member of the conversation to see the conversation in search results.